fluent/fluent-operator/docs/plugins/fluentd/common/parse.md

 # ParseCommon

-ParseCommon defines the common parameters for parse Plugins
+ParseCommon defines the common parameters for the parse plugin

 | Field | Description | Scheme |